Custom intercom software architecture with video streaming, authentication, and visitor management

 Security, compliance, and accessibility

 US biometric privacy.
-Illinois BIPA, California CCPA, Texas CUBI, Washington HB 1493 all impose duties on biometric capture.
-Consent forms, disclosure, data-minimization, and audit logs are non-negotiable.
+Illinois BIPA carries a private right of action (statutory damages per violation; SB 2979 in 2024 limited them to a single recovery per person).
+Texas CUBI, Washington HB 1493, and California CCPA/CPRA all impose duties on biometric capture.
+Written consent, disclosure, data minimization, and audit logs are non-negotiable.

 Accessibility (ADA + EN 301 549).
-Audio + visual feedback on door station, tactile buttons, hearing-loop support, color-contrast compliance in the app.
-In new commercial builds the building inspector may actively check.
+Audio and visual feedback on the door station, tactile buttons, hearing-loop support, and color-contrast compliance in the app.
+In new commercial builds the inspector may actively check.

 Fire code + egress.
-Door hardware must fail-safe open on power loss where fire code requires.
-Your software cannot block egress — not even for unpaid rent.
+Door hardware must fail-safe open on power loss where fire code requires it.
+Your software cannot block egress, not even for unpaid rent.

 When NOT to build your own video intercom product

 You’re deploying to one building.
-Pick off-the-shelf — Aiphone, Akuvox, DoorBird, 2N.
-Integration to your PMS is a project; the hardware/firmware is not.
+Pick off-the-shelf: Aiphone, Akuvox, DoorBird, 2N.
+Integrating to your PMS is a project; the hardware and firmware are not.

 You need a product in three months and have never built real-time video.
 Partner or OEM.
 Building the SIP + WebRTC + mobile-push stack from scratch on that timeline is a false economy.

-The market you’re targeting is tiny.
-Build-to-own only if you’re servicing hundreds-to-thousands of buildings; below that, margins don’t pay back custom firmware and compliance.
+Your target market is tiny.
+Build-to-own pays back only if you’re serving hundreds to thousands of buildings.
+Below that, margins don’t cover custom firmware and compliance.

 FAQ